Why your cybersecurity strategy shouldn’t depend (only) on a probe

 12 08 2019

-Since the ANSSI qualified two detection probes last April, people in the cybersecurity world have talked of little else.
+Since the ANSSI qualified two detection probes in April 2019, people in the cybersecurity world have talked of little else.
 Could they be the silver bullet of network protection?
 This does not seem to be the case.
 Here's why.

 Over the last few months, much has been made of security probes as the latest front in the fight against cyberthreats, especially in the industrial sector.
 This past April, the ANSSI qualified some “Made in France” probes from Thales and its rival Gatewatcher, intensifying the hostility within the cybersecurity market.
 On an international level, well-positioned start-ups are on the rise, including Sentryo, a French gem that was recently approached by Cisco.
 At the same time, there have been several big fund-raisers, notably for the Swiss-Italian company Nozomi and its Israeli competitor, Claroty.